 For the fifteenth year in a row, the longest out of any MUN program in the country, LEBMUN’18 continues to be a maverick in pushing the boundaries of what some may consider an in-school activity.
 While the conference has been traditionally held in AUB, for the first time ever, delegates from both within Lebanon and internationally will convene for three days in the Headquarters of the United Nations Economic and Social Commission for Western Asia (ESCWA).
 Within the walls of ESCWA’s conference halls, we look forward to transcending the yoke of the usual school environment.
 In this year’s conference, delegates from all over the world will get the chance to meet, discuss, compromise, and resolve the world’s most pressing issues in an actual UN Headquarter, elevating the intensity of debate and serving as the embodiment of cooperation and conflict resolution.

-In addition, LEBMUN’18 continues to innovate as it introduces this year’s six forums: The General Assembly (GA), The Economic and Social Council (ECOSOC), The Middle Eastern Commission (MEC), The International Criminal Court (ICC), The Security Council (SC), as well as The Human Rights Council (HRC) for the first time in a LEBMUN conference.
+In addition, LEBMUN’18 continues to innovate as it introduces this year’s six forums: The General Assembly (GA), The Economic and Social Council (ECOSOC), The Ad Hoc GA Committee on Middle Eastern Security (MEC), The International Criminal Court (ICC), The Security Council (SC), as well as The Human Rights Council (HRC) for the first time in a LEBMUN conference.
 In addition to being able to participate in one of the aforementioned council, delegates will have the chance to listen in on two keynote speeches delivered by experts in their respective fields.

 As per annual tradition, this year’s conference will be focused around a theme.
 After serious consideration, the theme for LEBMUN’18 is “Nation and State Building”.
 The meaning behind the theme is two fold: Not only does the theme address issues of disenfranchisement, wherein certain ethnic, religious, political, or social groups are underrepresented in political institutions, or in extreme cases, left out completely.
 Injustices like this are the precursors to authoritarian rule in which the minority group suffers from a state of perpetual apartheid, or can lead to radicalization within the disenfranchised population as they take up arms in hopes of securing their basic human rights.
 The former can be easily seen through the troubled Palestinian-Israeli question or the Rohingya Muslims in Myanmar while the latter can be seen through the early Sunni-led insurgency against the US Invasion of Iraq, remnants of which would become modern day ISIS.
 As such, the scope of most topics will be geared towards creating inclusive and representative government institutions to ensure equal opportunities for all citizens.